scattering-central/xrsdkit/README.rst

 To contribute code, please feel free to submit a pull request on this repository.

-To contribute data for improving the models, please contact the development team at ssrl-citrination@slac.stanford.edu or paws-developers@slac.stanford.edu.
+If you have a dataset that you would like to use with xrsdkit, and you would like some help with it, please contact the development team at paws-developers@slac.stanford.edu.
+We cannot guarantee a solution, but we will be very interested to hear about your use case.

 License